terryneumann/terryneumann.github.io/_pages/about.md

 To address these challenges, I employ an interdisciplinary approach, integrating techniques from machine learning, natural language processing, social science, ethics, and network science.

-## Human Judgments and Label Bias
+## Ethics of Automating Human Judgments

 One promise of AI rests on its ability to automate decision-making tasks that have traditionally relied on human judgment, especially in areas where a clear-cut ground truth is often lacking (e.g., determining whether content is harmful).
-However, human judgments are inherently subject to biases, underscoring the importance of carefully analyzing which biases AI systems may unintentionally mirror during their training.
-My work focuses on identifying and addressing such biases, particularly within the realm of AI-assisted fact-checking.
+However, human judgments are inherently subject to biases, underscoring the importance of carefully analyzing which biases AI systems may reflect in their output.
+My work focuses on identifying and addressing the implications of such biases, particularly within the realm of AI-assisted fact-checking.

-In this field, I have formulated ethical frameworks to evaluate potential harms arising from AI usage, assessed the fairness of models used to prioritize content for fact-checking in simulated social networks, and investigated the capacity of large language models (LLMs) to represent diverse viewpoints on contentious issues.
+In this domain, I have formulated ethical frameworks to evaluate potential harms arising from AI usage, assessed the fairness of models used to prioritize content for fact-checking in simulated social networks, and investigated the capacity of large language models (LLMs) to represent diverse viewpoints on contentious issues.

 ## AI Alignment and Governance Research